 Also, there do not appear to be any options to extend the warranty.

-For the INDY Hand, this includes the following:
+For the Manifesto Hand, this includes the following:

-- the previously mentioned ability of the custom (i.e non-glove) fingertips to interact with touchscreen interfaces;
+- the ability of the fingertips to interact with touchscreen interfaces;

-- near-field communication (NFC) technology, which means that you can access the Motorica Control App simply by touching your mobile device to the INDY Hand;
+- near-field communication (NFC) technology, which means that you can access the Motorica Start app simply by touching your mobile device to the Manifesto Hand;

-- Bluetooth connectivity between the INDY and the App;
+- Bluetooth connectivity between the Manifesto and the Start app;

 - you can integrate contactless payment features into the hand to make purchases easier;